billhuang56/job-miner/README.md

 '''Elasticsearch-Hadoop''' package was used to writing the results from Pyspark dataframe to Elasticsearch.
 The bulk writing size was reduced to 100 to avoid out of memory issues.

 ### Database Selection
-PostgreSQL and Elasticsearch were shortlisted because PostgreSQL is a popular choice for storing inventory data, while Elasticsearch is known for its full text search capabilities.
+PostgreSQL and Elasticsearch were shortlisted because PostgreSQL is a popular choice for storing inventory data, while Elasticsearch is known for its full-text search capabilities.
 Both databases were set up and benchmarked and Elasticsearch was determined to be the better choice.
 The schema/mapping is shown below.

 ![schema](/static/schema.png)